SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    that can assign a value to a stored type property at initialization time.

    Stored type properties are lazily initialized on their first access.
-   They are guaranteed to be initialized only once, even when accessed by multiple threads simultaneously, and they don't need to be marked with the ``lazy`` modifier.
+   They're guaranteed to be initialized only once, even when accessed by multiple threads simultaneously, and they don't need to be marked with the ``lazy`` modifier.